tmischke999/QA-Academy/Curriculum/Syllabus.md

 - Written reflection on key QA concepts.
 - GitHub repository created with a README explaining the participant’s goals for the program.

-**Note:** Participants can expect ~8 assignments/projects over the month, including reading and practical setup tasks.
-Weekly details will be available in the training folders.
-GitHub will be used throughout the program to store work and build a QA portfolio.

 ---

 ### **Phase 2: Manual Testing Fundamentals (Month 2)**